Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/README.md

 of installing any software or signing up for any services, and that can then be deployed into a customer's Azure subscription for customization and further evaluation.

-For additional information about IT Operations Insights, please visit the Cortana Intelligence Gallery [page](https://gallery.cortanaintelligence.com/solutiontemplate/c0cc7d49409b4be99fa99dcf8ccba98b).
+For additional information about IT Anomaly Insights, please visit the Cortana Intelligence Gallery [page](https://gallery.cortanaintelligence.com/solutiontemplate/c0cc7d49409b4be99fa99dcf8ccba98b).

 Contents of this repository
 ---------------------------